FAQ - Staying at Marten River Lodge

 Yes we offer both by internet access to the on-line purchasing on the MNR site.

 Yes.
 We have a screened fish cleaning station equipped with knives, sharpening stones, scales, cutting boards, running water and packaging materials.
 For guests returning from guided fishing excursions, our guides will clean, package, label and freeze your fish for you.

 Are we allowed to keep our fish?

 Yes.
 While we are a proponent of catch and release fishing, you can take your limit out of our main lakes and some of our select back lakes.
 The very remote back lake fishing is reserved for catch and release only.
+Unless you plan to mount any trophy sized fish you may catch, we encourage you release them after you have taken your photos, of course.
 We are in Zone 11.

 What do I need on the boats?

 We supply all that is essential for safe boating operations including an anchor, bail bucket, safety kits, fishing nets, life preservers and a paddle.
 You need to bring your camera, fishing gear, tackle box bait, sunscreen and a hat.